jaz303/eyeball/README.md

 # eyeball

 `eyeball` is a simple utility that color-cycles terminal output based on the elapsed time since the previous line was written.
-This is useful when you've got a noisy process that produces a lot of similar looking output, making it hard to determine when activity occurs.
+This is useful, for example, when you've got a noisy process that produces a lot of similar looking output, making it hard to determine when activity occurs.

-Here's some example output; note that the colour changes whenever `dt` &ge; 1000:
+Check out this screenshot of an example session; note that the colour changes whenever `dt` &ge; 1000:

 ![eyeball Screenshot](screenshot.png)